Skip to Content

 The fact that most kibble is cheap cannot coexist with the fact that high-quality ingredients are expensive.
 Kibble relies on feed-grade ingredients that pass the bare minimum requirements to qualify as food.

-Cold pressing is a method of producing complete dog food at lower temperatures which allows the natural ingredients to retain all of their nutritional value, flavor, aroma, and vitamins essential for digestion, growth, and good health.
+Cold pressing produces complete dog food at lower temperatures, allowing the natural ingredients to retain all of their nutritional value, flavor, and aroma and the essential vitamins for digestion, growth, and good health.

 Many dog owners see cold-pressed dog food as a great alternative to raw.
-The lower temperatures used in the cooking method retains essential nutrients, but it’s easier and more convenient to feed.
+The lower temperatures used in the cooking method retain essential nutrients, but it’s easier and more convenient to feed.

 Low Moisture Content

-Since kibble is dry, we can assume that it is not as appealing to dogs.
+Since kibble is dry, we can assume that dogs find it less appealing.
 You can offset this by adding water to the kibble or mixing wet food items or toppers with it.
 Such mixing isn’t required for wet dog food.

-My dog loves a little warm water added to her dry food which turns it into a thick “gravy.”
+My dog loves a little warm water added to her dry food, turning it into a thick “gravy.”
 She benefits from added hydration, increased aroma, and better palatability.

 German Shepherd Eating Kibble From Bowl